Python String

 String Operations

-• Concatenation: Strings can be combined using the + operator.
+• Concatenation: Strings can be concatenated using the + operator to form a new string. + operator.

 str1 = "Hello"